lopcode/pellet/README.md

 Pellet is an opinionated Kotlin-first web framework that helps you write fast, concise, and correct backend services 🚀.

-Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx-coroutines`, and `slf4j-api`), and offers approximately one way of doing things.
+Pellet handles a huge number of requests per second, has a tiny dependency graph (`kotlin-stdlib`, `kotlinx.io`, and `slf4j-api`), and offers approximately one way of doing things.
 The framework's conciseness is achieved through functional composition, instead of traditional JVM approaches involving annotations and reflection.

-I write about building Pellet in a series on my blog: https://www.carrot.blog/series/pellet/
+I write about building Pellet in a series on my blog: https://www.lopcode.com/series/pellet/

 ## Releases

 This project is still in the prototyping phase - give the latest version a try!
-Let me know what you think, and what to focus on next, in [GitHub Discussions](https://github.com/CarrotCodes/Pellet/discussions/categories/feedback) 💬.
+Let me know what you think, and what to focus on next, in [GitHub Discussions](https://github.com/lopcode/Pellet/discussions/categories/feedback) 💬.

-Note that the prototype is built with the latest JVM LTS release at the time of writing - Java 17.
+Note that the prototype is built with the latest JVM LTS release at the time of writing - Java 21.

 Gradle (Kotlin):
 ```